bahadirbklg/intro/README.md

 * Cross-validation

 4. Confidence estimation #2
-* Confusion matrix
+* Confusion matrices
 * ROC curves
+* Interpolation and extrapolation
 * Curse of dimensionality

 4. Introduction to neural networks
 * Linear vs. nonlinear functions
 * The perceptron
-* The so-called Multi-Layer Perceptron
+* The so-called Multi-Layer Perceptron (MLP)
-* Review of gradient descent
+* Review of Gradient Descent

 6. Deep learning with PyTorch
 * Implement MLP with PyTorch
-* How to read data
 * How to debug PyTorch
 * How to visualize the status of the training process
 * Other popular types of neural networks